infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ### Props Passing
-> Props should ideally be handled only by containers (also called "smart" components, controllers, etc.)

 - use camelCase for props
 - use double quotes for JSX attribute values if you are passing them a *string*